miukimiu/cassette-tape/README.md

 # Cassette Tape

 Cassete Tape is a html 5 hiphop drum loop player and voice recorder.
-Perfect to record your freestyles in a window browser.
+Perfect to record a freestyle in a window browser.

 Plugins and libraries in use: